taprobane99/iMac5KLinux/README.md

 <img width="600" alt="Screenshot From 2026-09-20 14-38-19" src="https://github.com/user-attachments/assets/9d2a066f-663d-4ba8-994f-eb8ec3fba7dd" />

 Install Pavucontrol `sudo apt install pavucontrol` to set 4 channels as output (Configuration tab), and set master system volume "Built-in Audio Analogue Surround 4.0" to 80% (Output Devices tab).
-In the Ubuntu audio settings you need to choose "iMac Speakers".
+In audio settings you need to choose "iMac Speakers".

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/9582ea63-e0ce-40f9-a59e-b0b105edfa54" />

 # Wide Gamut Colour

 You will notice the iMac colours look saturated.
-In Ubuntu toggle your display scaling to a different value and back again to generate `~/.config/monitors.xml` (show hidden files in Files to find this from your Home folder).
+In display settings toggle scaling to a different value and back again to generate `~/.config/monitors.xml` (show hidden files in Files to find this from your Home folder).
 Then add this line below `<mode>...</mode>` in `monitors.xml` for the screen mode you are using `<colormode>sdr-native</colormode>`.
 Log out/in to see changes.